allwefantasy/BYZER-RETRIEVAL/README.md

 4. byzerllm >= 0.1.11 (python package)
 5. byzer-llm >= 0.1.6 (java package for Byzer-SQL API,download address: https://download.byzer.org/byzer-extensions/nightly-build/byzer-llm-3.3_2.12-0.1.6.jar)

+The java package `byzer-llm` is used for Byzer-SQL API, download it and put it in `$BYZER_HOME/plugin/` directory.

 ## Deploy

 ### Deploy Ray Cluster